NeneWang/learn-programming/misc/first-class.md

 hardcoding it when you are printing it.
 And then figure out how to print them in a way it shows the same result as before!

-Click here for an example in how to format variables into variables
 :::

 :::tip Bonus point challange 2: Prompting for user input